Boiling Point (2021 film): Production

 Boiling Point was directed by Philip Barantini and written by Barantini and James Cummings.
 It is an expansion of a 2019 short film of the same name, also directed by Barantini and starring Graham, which was nominated for British Independent Film Award.

-Boiling Point is a drama film, filmed in one take by cinematographer Matthew Lewis.
-It was shot in a real restaurant called Jones & Sons in Dalston, London, with the character of Andy Jones was named after Barantini's friend who owns the restaurant.
+Boiling Point is a drama film, filmed in one take (which Walters claims is the first one-shot film ever made) by cinematographer Matthew Lewis.
+It was shot in a real restaurant called Jones & Sons in Dalston, London, with the character of Andy Jones being named after Barantini's friend who owns the restaurant.

-It was originally planned to record eight takes of the film, but it was only possible to film half of these before a COVID-19 lockdown led to the end of the shoot.
+The film was significantly improvised or workshopped, rather than fully scripted.
+There were two weeks of rehearsal for the film, one with the camera man and director; and the second with the full cast.
+This was followed by one week of filming.
+It was planned to do two takes per night, but the crew only did four takes in total, selecting the third take as the final film.
+It was filmed during the COVID-19 pandemic, just before a lockdown.
 The film wrapped in March 2020.

 Release

 The film premiered at the 55th Karlovy Vary International Film Festival on 23 August 2021, and in the UK at the London Film Festival on 10–11 October 2021.

-It was released in cinemas in the UK on 7 January 2022.
+It was released in UK cinemas on 7 January 2022.

 The film was released on free-to-air streaming channels Channel 4 in the UK and SBS on Demand in Australia in September 2023.